arvindzagade/FictFood-Website/README.md

-Omnifood is a online food Website built using a reference through a udemy platform
+FictFood is fictional online food Website
+Responsive web site built with HTML5, CSS3 and some jQuery